electro-smith/oopsy/README.md

 - Every time the Max patch is saved, it will trigger code generation and compilation, and will try to upload to a Daisy device if one is attached.
 - You can also send `bang` to the `oopsy` object to manually trigger this.
-- All the gen~ objects in the patcher will be uploaded to the device as "apps" which you can switch between via long hold on the encoder (long hold SW1 on the Field)
+- All the gen~ objects in the patcher will be uploaded to the device as "apps" which you can switch between via long hold on the encoder to get to the app menu (long hold SW1 on the Field)
 - You can configure the export target with `oopsy @target field` etc; the default is "patch".

 Currently the progress is spewed to the Max console -- hopefully we can replace this with a nice bpatcher view at some point.